nss-day-cohort-38/bangazon-ecommerce-api-ark-moon/README.md

 #### DELETE

 When you perform a delete request on a specific instance of orderproduct, for example ```orderproducts/1```, the relationship will be permanently removed from the database.

+### ```/orders```

+There is automatated unit testing available for this viewset.
+Run ```python manage.py test``` to execute testing.

+#### GET

+When you perform a get request with a valid auth token, the API will return a list of all of the orders ASSOCIATED WITH THAT USER'S AUTH TOKEN.
+It is not possible in this database to get a list of all of the order.
+However, it is possible to obtain the information for a specific order regardless of auth status by using the order's Id, eg. ```orders/1```.

+#### POST

+When a user performs a post with the body ```{}``` and with a valid auth token in the headers, a new order using the customer information provided by the auth token will be added to the database.

+#### DELETE

+When the user performs a delete on an instance of order, the data will be removed from the database and an empty object will be returned to the user.

+### ```/paymenttypes

+There is automatated unit testing available for this viewset.
+Run ```python manage.py test``` to execute testing.

 ## Contributors